imohamadnashaat/imohamadnashaat/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Mohamad Nashaat
 =======================================================================================================================================

-I am a skilled Backend Developer with 2+ years of experience in the tech industry.
-Proven ability to design, develop, and deploy backend web applications using node.js.
-Expertise in writing clean, efficient, and maintainable code.
-Strong problem-solving and debugging skills.
+Experienced backend developer with over 2 years in the tech industry, specializing in the development and deployment of efficient web applications using Node.js.
+Distinguished for crafting maintainable code, offering robust problem-solving skills, and a proven record in backend optimization.

 * 🌍  I'm based in Istanbul
 * 🖥️  See my portfolio at [imohamadnashaat.com](http://imohamadnashaat.com)